Find Trade Colleges

 The colleges and universities below are the most popular for construction engineering tech majors pursuing a bachelor's degree.

 Our 2023 rankings named California State University - Chico the most popular school in California for construction engineering technology students working on their bachelor’s degree.
-Chico State is a large public school located in the medium-sized city of Chico.
+Chico State is a fairly large public school located in the city of Chico.

 Of the 95 students majoring in construction engineering tech at Chico State, 94% are male and 6% are female.